alvin677/marsx/README.md

 <br /><br /><br /><br /><br />
 # Physics
 **Apply physics to project, put in 'scene' script:** <br />
-*Important notice: In the `User data` of each object, you must enter 2 parameters where as the first one determine whether the object is anchored/unachored and the second one the mass of the object!
-Example 1: `[ "anchored", 100 ]` Example 2: `[ "unanchored", 10 ]`*
+*Important notice: In the `User data` of each object, you must enter 2 parameters where as the first one determine whether the object is anchored/unachored and the second one the mass of the object! <br />Example 1: `[ "anchored", 100 ]` Example 2: `[ "unanchored", 10 ]`*
 ```js
 world.broadphase = new CANNON.NaiveBroadphase();